 Ilia Calderón - Emmy® award-winning journalist, Co-anchor of Noticiero Univision and Co-host of Aquí y Ahora

-James Chau - International news anchor, host of The China Current and United Nations Goodwill Ambassador
+James Chau - International broadcaster and Host of The China Current

 Afua Hirsch is a journalist, writer, broadcaster and filmmaker.
 Her current projects include a 6-part series with Samuel L. Jackson, a major BBC series about African art, and another about whiteness, both forthcoming.
 She regularly writes, reports and speaks on international current affairs, and has published two bestselling books, Brit(ish): On Race, Identity and Belonging, winner of the Royal Society of Literature Jerwood Prize, and Equal To Everything, about the UK Supreme Court.
 Afua was a judge on last year’s Booker Prize and is currently the Wallis Annenberg Chair of Journalism at the University of Southern California in Los Angeles.